Rajdiwate/Chatify/README.md

 ## WS -->

-    create socket io server and authenticate user based on jwt token in the header create join room , send-message , recieve-message listeners
+    create socket io server and authenticate user based on jwt token in the header store the userId and the socketId in the redis create join room , send-message , recieve-message listeners